bobaseb/energetically-coherent-computation/index.md

 - integration of justice and necessity
 - patterns of coherence in
 - stability of arrangements

+Moral reasoning
+- emotional responsiveness
+- logical consistency
+- patterns of coherence in

 Motor proteins
 - coordinated action of